phalcon/documentation/docs/application-micro.md

 This middleware is responsible for manipulating our response and sending it back to the caller as a JSON string.
 Therefore we need to attach it to the `after` event of our Micro application.

-> **NOTE**: We are going to be using the `call` method for this middleware, since we have nearly executed the whole request cycle.
+!!! warning "NOTE"

-{: .alert .alert-warning }
+    We are going to be using the `call` method for this middleware, since we have nearly executed the whole request cycle.

 ```php
 <?php